team-sviluppo/cc_bulk_import/README.md

 # Output

-The cat will give a feedback after the import process is completed, so if you have multiple urls on multiple documenta you need to wait for having a response from the cat.
+The cat will give a feedback after the import process is completed, so if you have multiple urls on multiple document you need to wait for having a response from the cat.

 The cat responde with a table containing the status (OK or KO) for any single url/document setn to the rabbit hole.